 Dry fasting is much more intense than water fasting.
 Experts say one day of dry fasting is equivalent to three days of water fasting.
 I don’t know whether they are right.
 What I do know is that my fast was grueling mentally, physically, and emotionally, but the rewards were powerful and immediate.
-I feel like a became a higher version of myself on all levels, and I feel motivated to fast even more during the upcoming year.
+I feel that I became a higher version of myself on all levels, and came away with motivation to fast even more during the upcoming year.
 I also realize that life is dynamic for better or worse and that I must steward this positive change in the upcoming days, weeks, and months.
 FYI, I checked my records and this was my ninth 3-day dry fast to date.